LuisNeves05/RCOMP/doc/sprint1/1121224/Buildings.md

 ###To sum up and explain every connection and decision made,
 This floor is only requires outlets in some of the rooms, so its easy to route. smaller.Room 20.2 contains the IC, HC and a CP, which means it powers the entire floor.
 There are 2 Access Points, to provide full Wi-Fi support throughout all the floor's area.
 Rooms 20.3 and 20.4 are quite outlet heavy, thus a 48 cp will be provided to each room to accomodate those necessities.
+For even better redundance , the HC from Room 20.2 is connected to the HC directly above.

 #Full inventory Building 2